General Info

 Be sure to read the manufacturer’s instructions on how to use the generator.

 Generators may not be connected directly into a home’s electrical system.
 This is a safety issue and has the potential to damage the home.
-Modifying the electrical panel to accommodate a portable generator is unsafe and not authorized in the terms of your lease.
+Modifying the electrical panel to accommodate a portable generator is unsafe and illegal.

 Be aware that generators can cause dangerous hazards such as:

-• As a reminder, do not connect a generator directly to your home’s electrical system.
-Doing so is not authorized in the terms of your lease and can be a safety hazard.
+As a reminder, do not connect a generator directly to your home’s electrical system.
+Doing so is illegal and can be a safety hazard.